unbekanntes-pferd/dco3-crypto/README.md

 Work in progress Crypto library for DRACOON based on openssl crate.

+**Breaking changes** are most likely at this early stage - the library is under heavy development and depends on requirements from `dco3` (currently private API wrapper for DRACOON).
+Changes will be documented in the [release notes](https://github.com/unbekanntes-pferd/dco3-crypto/releases).

 ### What does work?

 - Asymmetric encryption / decryption of file keys (RSA)
+- Keypair generation (RSA)
+- Keypair encryption / decryption (RSA)
 - Symmetric encryption / decryption of messages (AES256 GCM)
   - on the fly encryption / decryption
   - chunked encryption / decryption